unitof/container/README.md

 ### Requirements

-You need an Apple silicon Mac to run `container`.
+You need a Mac with Apple silicon to run `container`.
 To build it, see the [BUILDING](./BUILDING.md) document.

-`container` relies on the new features and enhancements present in the macOS 26 beta.
-You can run the tool on macOS 15, but the `container` maintainers typically will not address issues discovered on macOS 15 that cannot be reproduced on the macOS 26 beta.
+`container` is supported on macOS 26, since it takes advantage of new features and enhancements to virtualization and networking in this release.
+We do not support older versions of macOS and the `container` maintainers typically will not address issues that cannot be reproduced on the latest macOS 26 beta.

-There are [significant networking limitations](/docs/technical-overview.md#macos-15-limitations) that impact the usability of `container` on macOS 15.

 ### Install or upgrade